An Appalachian Trail Tale

 “Befriend pain and you’ll never be alone.”

 This droll proverb comes from AT thru-hikers--the legged forces.
-It was made mainstream by McDougall’s Born to Run, and by those obedient jarheads--the armed forces.
+It was made mainstream by Born to Run, and by those submissive subhumans--the armed forces.
 The only original material the military ever comes up with is murder technology--those costly devices concocted to kill.
-Costly indeed.

-And so it was I feasted on Advil and sleeping pills last night, so that I might recuperate.
-(I did not, however, take a laxative; one should never ingest laxatives and sleeping pills at the same time…)
+Thus it was I feasted on Advil and sleeping pills last night, so that I might recuperate.
+(I did not add a laxative to the mix; one ought never ingest laxatives and sleeping pills at the same time…)

 I’m pleased to write the cocktail worked!
 Upon waking, I thought if drugs are the answer to this test, count me in!
 Better living through poison!
 I can easily be on the All Painkiller Diet!
 It’ll liberate me from the liability of lugging large loads!

-Nah, I’m not an advocate of medication, nor an avocado of it.
+Nah, I’m no advocate of medication.
 I worry more about my insides than my side (or my back or my knees or my feet or my shins or my hips or any other part of me).
-I don’t plan to make a pattern of this pill-popping.
+I’d never plan to make a pattern of pill-popping.
 I’d like my liver to continue to deliver.

 How come all my body parts so nicely fit together?